-I started off with a 6-mile connecting route, which fed into the Kewaunee River State Trail (flat, great surface), meaning I was able to run a lot.
-I reached Kewaunee, about 17 miles away, well before noon.
-No rain, other than a light mist the first mile.
+I started off with a six-mile (9.7 km) connecting route, which fed into the Ahnapee State Trail (flat, great surface), meaning I was able to run a lot.
+I reached Kewaunee, about 17 miles (27.4 km) away, well before noon.
+No rain yet, other than a light mist the first mile.
 The rail-trail, by the way, was quite scenic, paralleling the Kewaunee River much of the time.
 Ran into a man with a cute puppy, Porter, on the trail (see photo).

 My room is large and lovely, with a patio door opening out onto a spacious deck facing the lake.
 If I’m lucky and the rain goes away, I should see a killer sunrise tomorrow morning.

-Tonight I took my parents out to a place I’ve been meaning to try: Skaliwag’s.
+After cleaning up, I took my parents out for dinner at a place I’ve been meaning to try: Skaliwag’s.
 Billed as “Food that’s Five Star in a Crazy Little Dive Bar,” I’m here to report it’s exactly that.
 We started off with fried shrimp with aioli sauce, then I had the New Orleans pasta, with andouille sausage and shrimp – yum and yum.
 There was a small, but nice, wine list.
 The chef, busy as he was, chatted with us several times.
 And as Algoma is a small town, he knew what I was doing.

-In addition, I can’t believe how strong I felt running today (amazing how great you feel when the bottoms of your feet are healthy – no cellulitis – and don’t hurt with every step).
+In addition, I can’t believe how strong I felt running today.
+(Yes, it’s amazing how great you feel when the bottoms of your feet are healthy – no cellulitis – and thus don’t hurt with every step.)
 I can’t believe how many awesome people volunteered to help crew me all of this time.
 And, most of all, I can’t believe what a beautiful, interesting, funny, fantastical state we live in.